-Officers will assess Tender submissions in line with the Tender Criteria and will proceed to award unless the Most Economically Advantageous submission is above the pre-tender estimate or only one tender has been received, in this instance a report detailing the outcome of the Tender assessment will be provide to committee for information.

-A Monthly schedule of all Tenders awarded will be reported for information.
+Officers will assess Tender submissions in line with the Tender Criteria and will proceed to award unless the Most Economically Advantageous submission is above the pre-tender estimate or only one tender has been received in this instance approval will be sought in line with the Authorisation and Procurement Limits.
+A Monthly report detailing all Tenders awarded will be reported for information to committee, details of the pre-tender estimate will be included within this report

-12. Procurement - Limits
+12. Authorisation and Procurement - Limits